Ghost Gear Fund application guidelines

 Application process

 Due to Government of Canada policy, communication with applicants regarding proposal status during the project review and selection phase is prohibited until the final administrative approvals have been granted.
-All eligible applicants will receive an email confirmation noting receipt of application, official funding decision notification letter, and negotiation of funding agreements will follow with successful applicants.
-The program is unable to reimburse applicants for any expenses incurred prior to the official notification.
+All eligible applicants will receive an email confirmation noting receipt of application and an official funding decision notification letter.
+Negotiation of funding agreements will follow with successful applicants.
+No funding is guaranteed until a contribution agreement is signed by both parties, and any expenditures incurred prior to the signing of a contribution (or grant) agreement is at the applicant’s risk.

-Completed applications will be reviewed upon submission and notification letters will be distributed to applicants by the end of February 2023.
-Evaluation of proposals will only begin once all required documentation has been submitted.
+Completed applications will be reviewed once the call for proposal period has closed.
+Funding decision notification letters will be distributed to applicants by Friday, September 4, 2026.
 Incomplete proposals will not be considered for funding.

-This specific funding provides an opportunity to focus on three pillars of action to support ALDFG prevention and the retrieval and responsible disposal of ALDFG, as well as to support acquisition and piloting of innovative gear technology.
+This specific funding provides an opportunity to focus on three pillars of action: to support ALDFG retrieval, responsible disposal of ALDFG, and to support development, acquisition and piloting of innovative gear technology.

 To be eligible, applicants must demonstrate that they are an eligible recipient of funding and that the project they are proposing falls within the acceptable eligible activities.